Parents Who Raise Charitable Kids Do These 6 Things

 School is probably the first place you’ll be asked to help out, so throw yourself into those activities.
-Whenever her daughter’s school had a bake sale, Shafiroff would be right in the kitchen with them making the brownies.
+Whenever her daughter’s school had a bake sale, Shafiroff would be right in the kitchen with the kids making brownies.
 “They were always very proud to participate, and we would talk about the importance of the money raised,” she says.
 That’s also a good way to make sure it doesn’t turn into an overbaked sale.

 Teach Them How To Drive

-Volunteering Without Parental Supervision
+Have Them Volunteer Without Parental Supervision

 There will be a time when charity becomes second nature to your kid.
 That’s when it’s time for them to take the lead.
 Check with places like animal shelters, senior homes, and soup kitchens, because they often have volunteer age restrictions or adult supervision requirements.
 Then, vet the place to make sure an elementary schooler will get something from the experience.

 Whether it’s time or money, you want to know that your gift is going to have a real impact.
-That’s not always an easy thing to ask at the front desk.
+That’s not always an easy thing to ask the front desk.
 “The average person isn’t going to ask for the profit and loss statement or tax records of a charity, but you could get it on sites like GuideStar, Charity Navigator, or the Better Business Bureau,” says Shafiroff.
 “A charity should have a good rating, use its money wisely, and the money they’re using should go for the causes it states.”
-Generally, their overhead shouldn’t be higher than 20 percent of all revenue and the rest should go towards programs.
+Generally, their overhead shouldn’t be higher than 20% of all revenue, and the rest should go towards programs.
 You know, the stuff that actually helps people.

-You don’t need to be totally obnoxious about your “Here’s the whole fam delivering turkeys to the less fortunate” Instagrams, but Shafiroff does say that word-of-mouth, particularly on social media, is huge for causes.
+You don’t need to be totally obnoxious about your “Here’s the whole fam delivering turkeys to the less fortunate” Instagrams, but Shafiroff does say that word of mouth, particularly on social media, is huge for causes.
 The way she sees it, “by talking about something and getting the word out, you’re an active philanthropist.”
-So, if they must selfie, why not make sure it’s in service of something besides “likes.”
+So, if they must selfie, why not make sure it’s in service of something besides likes.